Average Calculator

 Example

-Assume that each of the subjects in the previous example has a different weight.
-So, the updated data table for Jasmine's score in 7 subjects of the prior semester is as follows.
+Assume that each of Jasmine's subjects has a different academic weight.
+Here is the updated data table for her 7 subjects from the prior semester.

 Solution